A little history of Morlaix castle

 A bull in middle of the sea (château du Taureau means "Bull's castle")!
 No, but a castle on its rock.

-People of Morlaix get the permission from the duke of Etampes, governor of Brittany, to build a granite fortress, which stones came from island of Calot.
+People of Morlaix get the permission from duke of Etampes, governor of Brittany, to build a granite fortress: stones came from island of Calot.

 After 10 years of building works, marquis de Mezgouez, governor of Morlaix appointed by Catherine of Medici, decided to keep the stronghold for himself.